 How might such a platform best allow Stryker to uncover and articulate the story of customer success through better outcomes as a result of compliance with best practices?

 With our Design Challenge in place, we turned our sights toward defining and prioritizing a core set of eight user-centered design requirements for the platform.
 For example, the platform had to accommodate the input of error-free data by floor nurses as quickly and easily as possible in an on-the-go environment with constant interruptions and distractions.
 We also knew that the platform interface would need to be customizable to suit the needs of different end-user types.
 Using our Purpose-Driven Design User-Centered Design Requirements Canvas we pared down about two dozen design requirements to the eight design requirements the team collectively considered the most essential to meeting the Design Challenge above.

 The Outputs & Outcome

+The two-day workshop with Stryker and the subsequent report was a resounding success.
 Our partners at Stryker obtained a great deal of valuable insight into the nuances and practical application of effective user experience design that is optimized for their specific end-users.